ai4os/ai4os-secrets/README.md

 )
 ```

-- Extract output data from responses for listing and reading operations.
+- For listing and reading operations, extract output data from responses.
 Creating/deleting operations do not return
 any data

 ```python